mbuczko/cerber-roles/README.md

 ## Anatomy of Role

-Role is a named collection of permissions.
-A name can as simple as `admin` or combined of 2 parts like `user/all`:
+Role is a special named collection of permissions.
+Name consists of two part combined with slash, eg. `user/default` or `admin/all`:

 ``` clojure
 "user/all"      #{"user:read", "user:write"}